Manmadha-1/python-app/README.md

 4. If the file is in a GitHub repository, you can SSH into your EC2 instance and clone the repo directly:

 		e.g., git clone https://github.com/yourusername/your-repo.git
-5. Once check all files/ folder colned or not using this command:
+5. Once check all files/ folder cloned or not using this command:

 		ls
 6. Now you can see all files/ Folders.
 Change directory to your required Repository folder.
 Using this command